Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: RELATED WORK

-Work in video segmentation includes learning Gaussian Mixture Models~\cite{lee2015autonomous}, detecting changepoints through filtering and smoothing techniques~\cite{fearnhead2011efficient} and specifying cost-functions incorporating spatial and temporal features of the trajectory~\cite{lasotabayesian}.
-When the output of a supervised learning algorithm is available, particle filter-based sampling approaches can integrate predictions to infer a sequence of activity classes~\cite{iqbal2019fast}.
-Recent work also combines classifier outputs with a symbolic grammar to parse sequence data~\cite{qi2018generalized}.
-In the work by Lioutikov et al.~\cite{lioutikov2017learning}, movement primitives are learned in conjunction with trajectory segments, using an iterative Expectation-Maximization (EM) algorithm.
-Zhou et al. propose an end-to-end method for procedure segmentation~\cite{zhou2018towards}, and Sener et al. propose an iterative model that alternates between learning the visual appearance and the temporal structure of activities in videos~\cite{sener2018unsupervised}.
-While our framework can accommodate any state-of-the-art temporal segmentation technique, we applied the Greedy Gaussian segmentation algorithm by Hallac et al.~\cite{hallac2018greedy}.
-The algorithm is applicable to general multivariate time-series data and we adopt it for segmenting videos to clips using hands that include collaborative actions between two participants, based on the insight that hands contain temporal and spatial information about manipulation actions.
+\textbf{Temporal Activity Segmentation.} Work in activity segmentation includes learning Gaussian Mixture Models~\cite{sener2018unsupervised}, specifying cost-functions incorporating spatial and temporal features of the trajectory~\cite{lasotabayesian} and combining classifier outputs with a symbolic grammar to parse sequence data~\cite{qi2018generalized}.
+Zhou et al. propose an end-to-end method for procedure segmentation~\cite{zhou2018towards}.
+More recently, temporal convolutional networks have been proposed to capture long-range dependencies for this task~\cite{wang2020boundary,li2021temporal,huang2020improving}.
+However these approaches rely on expensive data annotation.
+Thus more and more unsupervised and self-supervised learning approaches~\cite{wang2022sscap,li2021action} have been proposed to reduce the dependence on labeled data.

+While our system can accommodate any state-of-the-art temporal segmentation technique~\cite{li2021action,li2021temporal,wang2022sscap}, we applied the Greedy Gaussian segmentation algorithm by Hallac et al.~\cite{hallac2018greedy}.
+The algorithm is applicable to general multivariate time-series data and we adopt it for segmenting videos to clips using the extracted hand trajectories, based on the insight that hands contain temporal and spatial information about manipulation actions.